smyjsp/image_processing/README.md

-#Paralle optimization Analysis for Image Processing
+# Parallel optimization Analysis for Image Processing

 This project explores the difference in computing power between a CPU (Central Processing Unit) and a GPU (Graphics Processing Unit).
 It demonstrates how parallel computing on a GPU can significantly outperform the serial computing of a CPU, using image processing tasks as a benchmark.